 Classes 5 and 7 are only available to institutional investors approved by C WorldWide Asset Management Fondsmæglerselskab A/S.

-Class 12 is only available to investors approved by C WorldWide Asset Management Fondsmæglerselskab A/S.
+Class 12 and 16 are only available to investors approved by C WorldWide Asset Management Fondsmæglerselskab A/S.

 C WORLDWIDE EMERGING MARKETS: